psiie/youtube-dlp-subscriptions/README.md

     pip install -r requirements.txt

-You will need to generate a xml file and name it `subs.xml`.
+You will need to generate an xml file and name it `subs.xml`.
 See subs.sample.xml for an example.
 In the past, this file was easily generated, but Google has removed the feature to generate a OMPL file as a means to stop driving traffic away from youtube (and onto newsreaders and the like).

 You can then run the script